 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per family).
 The calendar year deductible applies to some benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider and reside in a PPO Network Area or when you reside outside the 50 United States.
-When no PPO provider is available in a PPO Network Area, non-PPO benefits apply.
-When you reside Out-of-Network, Out-of-Network benefits apply.
-When you reside in the PPO Network Area or reside outside the 50 United States and use a provider outside the 50 United States, all covered providers are paid at the PPO coinsurance rate. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+PPO benefits apply only when you use a PPO provider or when you use a provider outside the 50 United States.
+When no PPO provider is available in a PPO Network Area, non-PPO benefits apply. - When you use a PPO facility, the professionals who provide services to you in the facility may not be preferred providers.
+If they are not, they will be paid by this Plan as non-PPO providers.
+However, if the services are rendered at a PPO facility, we will pay up to the Plan allowance at the preferred provider rate for services of radiologists, anesthesiologists, emergency room physicians, pathologists and neonatologists who are not preferred providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.